travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 ```
 {: data-file=".travis.yml"}

-When one of the build commands returns a non-zero exit code, the Travis CI build runs the subsequent commands as well, and accumulates the build result.
+When one of the build commands returns a non-zero exit code, the Travis CI build runs the subsequent commands as well and accumulates the build result.

 In the example above, if `bundle exec rake build` returns an exit code of 1, the following command `bundle exec rake builddoc` is still run, but the build will result in a failure.